Housing in Ann Arbor: First and Second Four-week Sessions

 The Ecumenical Center and International Residence (ECIR) is a unique living experience for international participants and scholars.
 The mission of ECIR is to be a reconciling international, interreligious, living/learning community across the lines of religion, ethnicity, and culture.
 One-, two-, and three-bedroom apartments are available.
 One- to four-month leases are available in the spring and summer.
 All apartments are air-conditioned, fully furnished, and have a bathroom, kitchen, and living room.

-715 Hill St. Large attractive rooms for the summer, and option for the fall rental.
-Prices range from $275-$375.
-Great Location right on campus, 1 block from Law and Business schools, clean and quiet, furnished rooms, shared kitchen with a sink, stove, and refrigerator.
+715 Hill St. Large attractive rooms for the summer.
+Prices range from $399-599.
+Great location right on campus, 1 block from Law and Business schools, clean and quiet, furnished rooms, shared kitchen with a sink, stove, and refrigerator.
 Laundry washer and dryer.
 House hooked up to cable TV and Internet high speed bandwidth.
 Males preferred.
-Please call 845-399-9904 or email email@example.com.
-Or, visit the Ann Arbor Campus Rental website.
+Please call (734) 926-8101 or email firstname.lastname@example.org.